yuhuan-wu/MobileSal/README.md

 The scripts will automatically generate saliency maps on the `maps/` directory.

-### Deployment
+#### Deployment

+The deployment largely speeds up MobileSal with batch size of 1.
 An example script is located at: `tools/test_trt.sh`.
 Run:

 ```
 bash ./tools/test_trt.sh
 ```

-This script will automatically convert PyTorch MobileSal to TensorRT MobileSal.
+This script will automatically convert PyTorch MobileSal to TensorRT-based MobileSal.
+Then it will generate saliency maps via the TensorRT-based MobileSal.
 On deployment for real-world applications, you can load the converted TensorRT MobileSal for inference:

 ```